Haywood S. Hansell: B-29 commander

 High altitude daylight B-29 raids against the Japanese aircraft industry began November 24, 1944 with operation San Antonio I, despite misgivings about high losses by both combat crews and Arnold.
-They were hampered by bad weather and jet stream winds, and as a result, appeared unproductive.
+They were hampered by bad weather and jet stream winds and as a result appeared unproductive.
 Pressured by Arnold (through Norstad as an intermediary) for results, Hansell subjected his command to intensive corrective measures that caused more resentment among his aircrews.
-At the same time commanders in China were strongly recommending removal of XX Bomber Command to another theater as soon as possible, making Major General Curtis E. LeMay, now superior to Hansell in rank, available for command.
+At the same time, commanders in China were strongly recommending removal of XX Bomber Command to another theater as soon as possible, which made Major General Curtis E. LeMay, now superior to Hansell in rank, available for command.

-On January 6, 1945, Norstad visited Hansell's headquarters and abruptly relieved him of command, replacing him with LeMay.
+On January 6, 1945, Norstad visited Hansell's headquarters, abruptly relieved him of command, and replaced him with LeMay.
 Hansell was offered the option of commanding XX Bomber Command while it transitioned to Guam, then becoming LeMay's deputy.
 Although he and LeMay were friends, LeMay had been Hansell's subordinate in England, and Hansell declined the offer.
-While all the command problems factored into his relief, the main reasons were Hansell's persistence in daylight precision attacks, reluctance to night firebombing, Norstad's view that Hansell was an impediment to instituting incendiary attacks, and a perception by Arnold and Norstad that the public relations effort by XXI Bomber Command had been unsatisfactory in preparing the American public for such attacks.
+While all the command problems factored into his relief, the main reasons were Hansell's persistence in daylight precision attacks, reluctance to night firebombing, Norstad's view that Hansell was an impediment to instituting incendiary attacks, and the perception by Arnold and Norstad that the public relations effort by XXI Bomber Command had been unsatisfactory in preparing the American public for such attacks.

 Hansell left Guam on January 21, 1945.
 Unknown at the time, his precision daylight attacks had succeeded, first in Japan's immediate and inefficient dispersion of its aircraft engine industry, and later in terms of actual destruction caused by the final raid under his command.
 A more immediate legacy of his command was his creation, in conjunction with the U.S. Navy, of an effective air-sea rescue system that saved half of all B-29 crews downed at sea in 1945.